-Why is it important to establish an Executive Leadership Development Program?
+Why is the Executive Leadership Development Program Important?

 The insular areas have experienced many challenges to developing and retaining qualified, skilled staff.
-Additionally, many career senior leaders and managers in the insular governments are expected to retire within the next several years, leaving a potential gap in managerial and technical capability.
+Additionally, many career senior leaders and managers in the insular governments are expected to retire within the next several years, leaving a potential gap in leadership, managerial and technical capability.
 The insular areas need to establish a pool of staff with potential for promotion into these key positions and groom them through training programs, special assignments, and systematic mentoring.

-Who will organize and manage the ELDP?
+Who organizes and manages the ELDP?

-The Insular governments recognize the need to identify and develop staff to ensure that turnover of key individuals does not adversely impact government operations.
-However, the insular governments lack the funding and resources to establish an inter-government initiative.
+The insular governments recognize the need to identify and develop staff to ensure that turnover of key individuals does not adversely impact government operations.
+However, the insular governments lack the funding and resources to establish an inter-governmental initiative.
 The U.S. Department of the Interior's Office of Insular Affairs (DOI-OIA) has turned to its partner, the Graduate School USA, to assist with developing and managing the Executive Leadership Development Program (ELDP) through the Pacific and Virgin Islands Training Initiative (PITI-VITI).